 Beanie hat with logo

 All runners will receive a finishing medal.
-Top 3 male and female finishers and top 3 male and female masters (40+) for each event will receive a medal.
+Top 3 male and female finishers and top 3 male and female masters (40+) for each event will receive a trophy.
+Age group awards for every 10 year increments

 Our gear check area will be located at the shuttle drop off area at Hardy Creek in a dry and covered trailer.
-Use your packet pick up bags and the gear check tabs on your bib.
+Bring your personal bags and attach the gear check tabs on your bib to your bag.

 Use of Public Lands under Permit by the Bureau of Land Management